VBayesLab/VBLabDocs/Example-NAGVAC-DeepGLM.md

 ---

 # **NAGVAC for DeepGLM**
-This example replicate the results in the application
+This example replicates the application with the Abalon data discussed in the [DeepGLM paper](https://www.tandfonline.com/doi/abs/10.1080/10618600.2019.1637747) of Tran et al. (2020).

 ---